namespaceahr/DVDShop/README.md

-This project was currently in development phase.
+This project is currently in development phase.
 Hosted in: [https://dvdshop.namespaceahr.eu/](https://dvdshop.namespaceahr.eu/)
 ## Available Scripts

 In the project directory, you can run: